All Episodes

 So we have tried to cover our bases on this.

-We have received confirmation from the Heritage Foundation and the people at the Reagan Center, and we will be able to stream according uh to our desires here.
+We have received confirmation from the Heritage Foundation and the people at the Reagan Center, and we will be able to stream according to our desires here.

-Uh the streaming is being handled by a third-party company for the Heritage Foundation, and they have never experienced the Titanic Gale Force power of the EIB audience.
+The streaming is being handled by a third-party company for the Heritage Foundation, and they have never experienced the Titanic Gale Force power of the EIB audience.

-Uh and so we've tried to prepare them.
+And so we've tried to prepare them.

 We've tried to let them know.

-Uh and they say, oh, don't sweat it, we can handle it.
+And they say, oh, don't sweat it.

-But regardless, we it'll we're we're gonna we'll have it streamed, and if there are streaming problems tomorrow, fear not.
+And if there are streaming problems tomorrow, fear not.

-Uh it will be uh it will be made available.
+It will be made available.

-We've already put a little banner up at the top of the home page at Rush Limbaugh.com explaining this.
+We've already put a little banner up at the top of the homepage at rushlimbaugh.com explaining this.

 Now, this is for subscribers only.